 Why Choose Sylvester Comprehensive Cancer Center?

-Sylvester treats more than 5,000 cancer patients each year.
-Depth and breadth of expertise: Your dedicated team of experts at Sylvester has more experience to treat your unique cancer.
+More experienced physicians to care for you.
+Sylvester treats more than 5,000 patients with cancer each year.
+Your dedicated team of physicians at Sylvester have a huge depth and breadth of experience treating your unique cancer.

 Multidisciplinary care teams provide nationally recognized expertise.
-Collaboration: In short, your physician experts talk to each other, face-to-face, on a regular basis and plan the right care for you and your specific cancer.
+Your physician experts talk to each other, face-to-face, on a regular basis and plan the right care for you and your specific cancer.
 And you can expect that caliber of care in years to come.
 Sylvester also has the only gynecologic oncology fellowship in South Florida training the next generation of doctors.